idfy-io/docs/events/webhooks.md

 | [`document_read`](/events/#documentreadevent) | A document was read by a signer |
 | [`document_signed`](/events/#documentsignedevent) | A document was signed by all required signers |

+### Wildcard event
+We also support a wildcard (`*`) that will subscribe you to all events (including all new events in the future).

+Adding the wildcard event to an existing webhook will remove the existing specific events.

 ## Event format

 All webhook events share a common structure that includeds the necessary information to process the event.
 Note that the `payload` object will vary depending on the type of event.
 See [Event Types & Payloads](/events/#event-types--payloads) for a complete list of the various event payloads.